thottiamrp/modernweb-2019dec9/Labs/Ch03A-HTML/elements-block/README.md

 1. Use HTML markup tags to make it look more readable.
 Not pre!

-    * Use heading tags for sections use br fo line breaks,
+    * Use heading tags for sections
     * Use paragraphs for the intro
     * Group ingredients and direction using div tags, identify by using id values
-    * Use an unorderd list for the ingredients
+    * Use an unordered list for the ingredients
     * Use an ordered list for the steps
+    * use br if you need to

+1. Add your own favorite or copy another recipe from online and mark it up.
+You can also copy and paste the code you made so that you have multiple recipes that you must scroll to see all of them.

+1. Ensure that each recipe has a unique id value. (this will be used in the future)

 1. Mark your work as complete